Introduction

 Droopy eyelid (ptosis) can occur as a result of birth defect, injury, muscle disorder, nerve disorder, or simply due to aging.
 It gives a sleepy appearance, and can even obstruct vision if severe.
 Ptosis may also cause excessive forehead wrinkling, abnormal head posture such as chin elevation, and eye fatigue.
 In children below 8 years of age, droopy eyelid can affect vision leading to a lazy eye (amblyopia).
 In adults, droopy eyelid is mainly a cosmetic concern.
 Surgery can correct this problem by repairing the muscle that lifts the eyelid.

 Consultation Evaluation of ptosis involves several critical measurements, and hence an actual check-up is far more informative than just photographs or video consult.
-The measurements decide the type of surgery to be performed, and also determines the scope and extent of side-effects if any.
+The measurements decide the type of surgery to be performed, and also determine the scope and extent of side-effects if any.
 Everything that you read on internet as 'side effects of ptosis surgery' may not be applicable to you.
+Hence, rather than relying on a 'google search', see an eye plastic surgeon!

 Surgical Technique Several surgical options are available.
 The choice of surgery depends upon the cause, and severity of the droop.